- Local City & County Information

 Senior Outreach Workers provide assistance to seniors and disabled adults throughout Anoka County, helping them access supportive services.
 The Outreach Workers provide referral services, advocacy, case coordination and assistance with forms.

 The goal of the Senior Outreach Program is to help people remain in their homes in the healthiest and safest manner possible.
 A Senior Outreach Worker may visit senior or disabled adults and there is no charge for this service.

 Requests for outreach services come from concerned neighbors, friends, family members, clergy, nurses, as well as from seniors themselves.
 To request outreach services call: 763-783-4741

-Chores and More is a vital, non-profit service providing assistance with household chores, minor home repairs and seasonal chores to older adults and adults with disabilities.
+Chores and More is a vital, non-profit service providing assistance with household chores, minor home repairs and seasonal chores to adults 60 or living in Anoka County.
 Chores are done for a reasonable donation.

-Work is done by either private contractors or by volunteers.
-Private contractors are people in the community who are looking to set their own schedule and work part time.
+Work is done by either independent contractors or volunteers.
+Independent contractors are people in the community who are looking to set their own schedule and work part-time.

 Volunteers such as service organizations, local school youth service programs, local businesses and churches are a necessary part of the Chores and More program. (leaf raking, major yard clean-up, snow removal, mowing, painting and home repair).
 We are thankful for all the time the people of Anoka County are willing to give.

-If you would like to donate time and energy or become a private contractor, please call Chores and More at 763-767-6521.
+If you would like to donate time and energy or become a independent contractor, please call Chores and More at 763-783-4767.
 You are important to the welfare of our senior citizens and we thank you for your interest.